Liu Xinyun: Downfall

-On April 9, 2021, he was put under investigation for alleged "serious violations of discipline and laws" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
-On August 15, he was expelled from the Communist Party of China (CPC) and dismissed from public office.
+On April 9, 2021, he was put under investigation for alleged "serious violations of discipline and laws" by the Central Commission for Discipline Inspection (CCDI), the CCP's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
+On August 15, he was expelled from the CCP and dismissed from public office.
 On August 26, he has been arrested on charges of bribery and abuse of power as per a decision made by the Supreme People's Procuratorate.
 On October 9, he was indicted on charges of bribery and abuse of power by the Langfang Municipal People's Procuratorate.

 On September 21, 2022, Liu Xinyun was sentenced to 14 years in prison for bribery, abuse of power, and damaging the interests of the people.
 He was also fined one million yuan.